michelebonapace/SimpleScriptableObjectsDBWindow/README.md

     3. Implements a funtion callable from the window menu to show the window calling the SimpleScriptableObjectDBWindow **Setup** function passing your ScriptableObject Type
     4. **(Optional)** Override width of each element type calling **OverrideWidths**

-    You can see an example below
+    You can see an example below:
     ![Screen3](https://user-images.githubusercontent.com/28757409/195983572-ccf02adf-bb7d-4833-89a7-ced90cf79f29.png)

-Then you can find your window in the menu
+Then you can find your window in the menu:

 ![immagine](https://user-images.githubusercontent.com/28757409/195983775-f67733cc-4e4f-473a-bacc-e5cce184f963.png)